AlexandruRO45/RoboCupTeam1_2024/README.md

 # RoboCupTeam1_2024

+## Project Status: Work in Progress

+**Please note:** This repository is currently under active development as part of our preparation for the possible participation to RoboCup 2024, full code being not yet released prublicly due to University of Glasgow regulation to keep it under restricted access until the final report deadline.
+The codebase, documentation, and features are in a state of flux and may undergo significant changes.
+We encourage viewers to check back regularly for updates.
+Contributions and feedback are welcome; however, please be aware that the project's structure and objectives might evolve as we progress.

 ## Description

 Welcome to the GitHub repository of Team 1's entry for the RoboCup 2024, hosted by the University of Glasgow.
 This repository is dedicated to housing the software and simulations critical for our robotic soccer team's development and performance.
 Our work integrates advanced robotics and AI technologies to create robust, competitive soccer-playing robots.